cabforum/smime/SBR.md

 ## 2.3 Time or frequency of publication

-The CA SHALL develop, implement, enforce, and annually update a CP and/or CPS that describes in detail how the CA implements the latest version of these Requirements.
+The CA SHALL develop, implement, enforce, and annually update a Certificate Policy and/or Certification Practice Statement (CP and/or CPS) that describes in detail how the CA implements the latest version of these Requirements.
+The CA SHALL review and update its CP and/or CPS at least every 365 days, incrementing the version number and adding a dated changelog entry even if no other changes are made.
 The CA SHALL indicate conformance with this requirement by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.

 ## 2.4 Access controls on repositories